par7133/Musicing/INSTALLATION.md

 # INSTALLATION

-  Installing XsltMaster is more straightforward than what it could appear..
+  Installing Musicing is more straightforward than what it could appear..

-  First, if you use Nginx as reversed proxy just point the root of your web app to /path/to/YourXsltMaster/Public
+  First, if you use Nginx as reversed proxy just point the root of your web app to /path/to/YourMusicing/Public
   where the public content is located:

   <ol>